 Visiting the Vietnam Veterans Memorial

-If you want to visit the wall yourself, you’ll find it just a few steps northeast of the Lincoln Memorial.
-Because of its low-lying form, it is surprisingly easy to miss if you approach it from the wrong direction.
-But you should definitely plan to seek it out.
-It is a truly moving experience.
+To visit the wall yourself, you’ll find it located a few steps northeast of the Lincoln Memorial.
+Because of its low-lying form, it is surprisingly easy to miss if approached from the wrong direction.
+Viewing the memorial is a truly moving experience.